adbrucker/logicalhacking-zsh/README.md

 * **logicalhacking (theme):** An agnoster inspired prompt for zsh that, e.g., shows the current Isabelle environment.
+* **Isabelle (plugin):**  A plug-in for the interactive theorem prover Isabelle (command completion and a few helper functions).
 ## License
 If not otherwise stated, all sub-projects are licensed under a MIT-style license.